Important: The Roopkund trek is not allowed anymore. Here are good alternatives. Click on the trek names for details.

 If you’re trekking in India, the Roopkund trek is a must-do!
 It’s got everything going for it.
-Deep virgin forests, gurgling brooks, breath-taking campsites, miles of undulating meadows, snow and ice and the taste of a great adventure as you climb from 8,000 ft to 16,000 ft in four days.
+Deep virgin forests, gurgling brooks, breath-taking campsites, miles of undulating meadows, snow and ice and the taste of a great adventure as you climb from 8,000 ft to 16,000 ft in six days.

 The meadows make the trek unbeatable

 The two gigantic alpine meadows of Ali Bugyal and Bedni Bugyal will blow your mind away.
 It almost feels like walking into the famous Windows XP wallpaper.
 Throughout the trek you’re fed with magnificent views of Mt Trishul and Mt Nanda Ghunti.
 Apart from these two, you see the imposing Chaukhamba range, Neelkanth peak, Kedarnath, Kedar Dome and several other high risers on the Roopkund trek.

 A great dose of adventure

 The Roopkund trek offers the right dose of adventure with a bunch of steep climbs and slippery but fun descents.
 No roller coaster can give you the adrenaline rush you get as you walk along a sharp, exposed ridge towards Junargali, while holding onto a rope.
 Although this part of the climb depends on a lot of factors such as weather and time of the day, if you want to be within the breathing space of Mount Trishul and Nanda Ghunti, this is the place to be.

 Apart from all this, the Roopkund Lake also carries an element of mystery with it.
 The 300 human skeletons at 15,750 feet have intrigued anthropologists, scientists and historians alike.
 Trek this trail and let our local guides (who happen to be great storytellers) narrate to you the suspense filled stories about the lake and the trail itself.